 What does the program do?

-The Gay Parenting Assistance Program provides eligible prospective gay parents with grants and access to discounts and free services from participating partners.
 The program consists of two tiers of assistance - one provides modest help to boost the efforts of all qualified applicants, and the other grants more substantial assistance to a select group:

 Currently residents of the USA, Canada, Israel and those of several European countries have full access to GPAP’s benefits, while residents of several other countries are limited to Stage I only.
 Arrangements are being made to extend full eligibility to residents of additional countries, pending cooperation with local LGBT organizations there.

-The funds we raised so far came from event sponsorship fees paid by supporting providers, and from direct donations by parents and allies.
 The detailed rules regarding fund distribution and eligibility can be viewed here.

 In an effort to promote transparency and affordability, MHB gathered hundreds of surveys that provided feedback and ratings of agencies and clinics.
 The detailed feedback includes satisfaction levels, effectiveness measures, and real cost figures that already helped many save tens of thousand dollars by identifying affordable effective providers and creating downward pricing pressure.